 If the complaint is about the Headteacher it should be made to the Chair of the Local Governing Body (LGB), via the LGB clerk.
 This can be done by letter to the school office for the attention of the Chair.
-The head teacher (or LGB Clerk on behalf of the chair) will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 3 working days.
+The head teacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 3 working days.

 Within this response, the Headteacher/Chair will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
 The Headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.